 Read this post to learn where to find the best photos, how to turn boring pictures into images that sell, and how to optimize them for your blog and social media.
 But before we get too far ahead of ourselves, let’s make sure to cover our bases.

 I can see your eyes glazing over already!
 But don’t worry, I’ll make this part as painless as possible.
 I know you’re not a lawyer, and neither am I.

 Remember, just because you found an image on the Internet doesn’t mean you can use it.
-You don’t want to be one of the unfortunate bloggers who was sued for using a picture for which they had no right.
+You don’t want to be one of the unfortunate bloggers who get sued for using a picture on which they had no right.

-In the simplest of terms, if you want to use a picture on your site you need a license, and you need to abide by the conditions of that license, or the image needs to be in public domain.
+In simple terms, if you want to use a picture on your site you need a license, and you need to abide by the conditions of that license, or the image needs to be in public domain.
 Fail to do this and you may be liable for copyright infringement.